 Our proposed constraint is successfully enforced in our synthetic experiments.

 In our first set of experiments, we asked the following questions: does the constraint work and, if so, how well?
-To address these questions, we applied our model (\emph{GNN+REG+CONSTRAINT}) to 10 \emph{small}-sized, \emph{medium} density networks and executed it 3 separate times, resulting in 30 experiments per lower bound.
+To address these questions, we applied our model (\emph{GNN+REG+CONSTRAINT}) to 10 \emph{small}-sized, \emph{medium} density networks and executed it 3 separate times, yielding 30 experiments per lower bound.
 From figure~\ref{fig:varying_lower_bound_1}, we see that in all but one experiment, the lower bound was successfully enforced.
-The scenario where the constraint was not satisfied was when the lower bound ($l=7$) was above the ground truth number of clusters ($k=5$).
+The scenario in which the constraint was not satisfied occurred when the lower bound ($l=7$) exceeded the ground-truth number of clusters ($k=5$).
 To fix the issue, we increased the constant $\mu$ (setting it to $\mu = 1000$) from equation~\ref{eqn:constraint} and thus increased the effect of the constraint.
 Additionally, we note from figure~\ref{fig:varying_lower_bound_1} that the output number of communities is more diverse when the lower bound is below the ground truth.
-However, when the lower bound equals or exceeds the ground truth, the returned number of communities is almost exclusively on the lower bound.
-This is to be expected if the true number of communities ($k=5$) provides the highest modularity score.
+However, when the lower bound equals or exceeds the ground-truth, the returned number of communities is almost exclusively on the lower bound.
+This is expected if the true number of communities ($k=5$) yields the highest modularity score.

 The next question is: how well does the constraint work?
 In other words, does it produce meaningful communities?
 We plot the adjusted rand index (ARI) (described in equation~\ref{eqn:ari}) for the varying-lower-bound experiments in figure~\ref{fig:varying_lower_bound_2} to assess the quality of the clustering.
-The plot shows high ARI scores that imply that the model was able to find meaningful communities within the bounds of the constraint.
+The plot shows high ARI scores, indicating that the model found meaningful communities within the bounds of the constraint.
 The ARI also has a steady trend with a slight peak at 4 and 5 communities.
 As the lower bound increases past 5 communities (the true number of communities), the ARI decreases monotonically.
-This is behavior is expected because, as the true number of communities is exceeded, there are fewer nodes with the correct neighbours and, as such, there will be a lower ARI score.
+This behavior is expected because, as the true number of communities is exceeded, there are fewer nodes with the correct neighbors and, as such, there will be a lower ARI score.